 I’m certainly not saying that I think Bright is all bad – because if it were, I’d have stopped watching long before the end – the way I recently did with A Bad Mom’s Christmas (2017).
 The things I did enjoy about Ayer’s movie start with the vibrant graffiti in the opening sequence, followed by the impressive Orc prosthetics.
 Then there’s Noomi Rapace’s villain character; particularly the way she fought and dressed.
 Last but in no way least, I rather liked how well Edgar Ramirez wore his elf/vampire look.
 It was very much a greater highlight than expected.

-A thought that entered my mind soon after I hit ‘play’ on Bright was, ‘I bet Will Smith is super happy about not having to wear any Orc prosthetics or makeup.
+A thought that entered my mind soon after I hit ‘play,’ ‘I bet Will Smith is super happy about not having to wear any Orc prosthetics or makeup.
 I know I would be‘.
 Who said that acting isn’t hard work?

 Give Bright a chance if you’re curious enough.
-Or you can always watch / re-watch End Of Watch, if not some other good buddy / cop movie.
+Or you can always watch /re-watch End Of Watch, if not some other far better buddy/cop movie.

 Will Smith, Noomi Rapace and Joel Edgerton’s new movie, Bright is directed by David Ayer and set in a world where mystical creatures live side by side with humans.

 I’m going to think positively about this movie for three reasons.
 The first two being that the story is intriguing and this trailer looks promising, even though it shows very little.
-Lastly, Ayer’s last movie (Suicide Squad (2016) was far from great, but he did make several before that are still celebrated today; Fury (2014), Training Day (2001)and End Of Watch (2012) to name just three.
+Lastly, Ayer’s last movie (Suicide Squad (2016) was far from great but he did make several before that which are still celebrated today; Fury (2014), Training Day (2001)and End Of Watch (2012) to name just three.

 Inspired by a true story, Gold, the latest movie starring Matthew McConaughey, Edgar Ramirez and Bryce Dallas Howard is all about one man’s challenging American dream.

 Directed by Stephen Gaghan, I’ll be watching to see McConaughey in yet another new light.
 I also want to know precisely all the ways that people are going to ‘come for’ his character; that is once they get the distinct whiff of billions and billions of dollars.
 The phrase more money, more problems is so very fitting in this case.